Askarpour/sw2_quantum_research/Piro/README.md

-# An Introduction to Quantum Computing with SAT
+# An Introduction to Quantum Computing for Computer Scientists, with SAT

 This repository contains the material I have used during my study of the state of the art for __Quantum Computation__.